Arghyam-Team/Wave2WebHack/README.md

 # Wave2WebHack

+"Sustainable Innovation Requires Actionable Insights" our team believes in

 Artificial intelligence or machine-learning-based forecasting of reservoir water availability based on historical water availability, hydro-meteorological data, and water demand.
 Creation of visualizations and dissemination of forecasted water availability and other important hydro-meteorological datasets to help inform decision-making and shifting towards water-sensitive practices.

 Performance metrics for Modelling and Prediction  for the below Datasets considered are